Introduction to Employee motivation in the workplace:

 This requires YOU to have YOUR employee motivation in the workplace at an all-time high.

 If you come in every day kicked to be at work, you will automatically radiate and spread enthusiasm and excitement with your team.
-On the other hand, if you walk in as Mr. I-don’t-care-sour-face; that too will be acknowledged and followed by your team.
-The face and attitude you wear to work everyday matters, and is contagious to your team!
+On the other hand, if you walk in as Mr I-don’t-care-sour-face, that too will be acknowledged and followed by your team.
+The face and attitude you wear to work everyday matters and is contagious to your team!

-That said, we empathize the times when a personal setback impacts your professional mindset.
+That said, we empathize with the times when a personal setback impacts your professional mindset.
 Your employee motivation in the workplace is down not because you dislike your work or are unhappy with your boss, but because you have other pressing personal matters to deal with.
 You know for sure that you simply have to last through this personal phase, and your employee motivation in the workplace will bounce back to its sky-high normalcy real soon.

 It is the same with your team.

 When you find a member sliding down the employee motivation and performance index, do what you would perhaps like your manager to do for you.
 Have an open chat with him/ her, and find out what ails them.
-Even if there’s nothing you can do to alter their personal situation, knowing that they have your support and empathy can bring their employee motivation in the workplace back to a positive level.
+Even if there’s nothing, you can do to alter their personal situation, knowing that they have your support and empathy can bring their employee motivation in the workplace back to a positive level.

 Employee motivation in the workplace is often taken for granted; yet, it is a huge factor that makes or breaks a company’s success.
 The fact that you’re here actively pursuing this topic shows that you and your company have your professional heart in the right place.
 The trick is to also keep your mind on this goal through the year, so your employees stay consistently motivated, productive and happy.